A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Incident Response/Readme.md

 # NIST Incident Response Framework

-The **NIST Cybersecurity Framework** (**CSF**) is a set of guidelines, best practices, and standards developed by the **National Institute of Standards and Technology** (**NIST**) to help organizations manage and reduce cybersecurity risks.
+The NIST Cybersecurity Framework (CSF) is a set of guidelines, best practices, and standards developed by the National Institute of Standards and Technology (NIST) to help organizations manage and reduce cybersecurity risks.
 It provides a flexible and comprehensive approach to improving the security and resilience of critical infrastructure and other systems.

 ## [Preparation](https://github.com/A9u3ybaCyb3r/Cyber_Defense_Lab/blob/main/Incident%20Response/Preparation.md)

+This phase ensures readiness for potential incidents by implementing security measures and defining incident response protocols.

+- **Set up monitoring tools**: Configure SIEM (Splunk), EDR (LimaCharlie), and IDS(Snort) for proactive detection.
-- Establish and maintain an incident response policy and plan.
+- **Create detection rules**: Establish URL-based and behavior-based detection rules.
-- Train personnel and conduct awareness programs.
-- Develop and test incident handling procedures.
-- Set up necessary tools and resources, such as monitoring systems and forensic software.
+- **Baseline system behavior**: Understand normal network and endpoint activities.
+- **Train incident response team**: Ensure SOC analysts are equipped to handle security incidents.

 ---

 ## [Detection and Analysis](https://github.com/A9u3ybaCyb3r/Cyber_Defense_Lab/blob/main/Incident%20Response/Detection%20and%20Analysis.md)